synaps01/HelloReact/README.md

 ## How to run

 + Clone the project
-+ Install the dependencies, on the project directory run:
++ Install the dependencies, on the project directory execute:
 ```bash
 npm install
 ```
-+ Run the node server, on the project directory run:
++ Run the node server, on the project directory execute:
 ```bash
 node server.js
 ```